-As part of continued collaboration with the Division of Early Childhood Development at the MSDE, the Coaching and Mentoring Project was created to address Maryland's goal of increasing participation of three and four year old children served through an Extended IFSP or IEP in public and private community-based early learning and development programs.
-Johns Hopkins University, in partnership with the MSDE, using a training of trainers model, will establish an enhanced professional learning program for professionals serving families and young children with disabilities, utilizing coaching and collaboration strategies, aligned to a transdisciplinary approach.
-Tiered levels of technical assistance and coaching support will be provided to local birth through five staff to build capacity within inclusive early childhood environments where children with and without disabilities learn together.
+As part of continued collaboration with the Division of Early Childhood Development at the MSDE, the Making Access Happen (Coaching and Mentoring Project) was created to address Maryland's goal of increasing participation of three and four year old children served through an Extended IFSP or IEP in public and private community-based early learning and development programs.
+Johns Hopkins University's School of Education, in partnership with the MSDE, using a training of trainers model, will establish an enhanced professional learning program for professionals serving families and young children with disabilities, utilizing coaching and collaboration strategies, aligned to a transdisciplinary approach.
+Tiered levels of technical assistance and coaching support will be provided to local birth through five staff to build capacity within inclusive early childhood environments where children with and without disabilities learn together